-GCVS is the main development agency and advocate for voluntary and community organisations in Glasgow and one of the largest Council’s for the Voluntary Sector in the UK.
-We are also one of four key partners – (GCVS, Volunteer Glasgow, Community Enterprise in Scotland and the Third Sector Forum) – that form Glasgow’s Third Sector Interface – the partnership that supports and represents the third sector in Glasgow and through which the Scottish Government engages with the third sector.
+GCVS is the main development agency and advocate for voluntary and community organisations in Glasgow and one of the largest Councils for the Voluntary Sector in the UK.
+We are also one of four key partners – (GCVS, Volunteer Glasgow, Glasgow Social Enterprise Network and the Third Sector Forum) – that form Glasgow’s Third Sector Interface – the partnership that supports and represents the third sector in Glasgow and through which the Scottish Government engages with the third sector.

 When GCVS first came into being in 1972, it had 40 members and a board of directors which included the late Donald Dewar.
 Now, over 600 voluntary-managed organisations in Glasgow count themselves as members of GCVS.

 GCVS works with our Interface partners and the third sector to:

 - help them reach their potential and play a full role in Glasgow

 - raise their profile and develop a voice.

 GCVS is a registered charity.
 The organisation is voluntary-managed, chiefly by representatives from our member organisations who make up the GCVS Board.

 In all that we do, we are an organisation that listens, learns and innovates.